deepaksood619/deepaksood619.github.io/docs/computer-science/software-engineering/development-approaches.md

 BDD: Blog Driven Development (BDD) - Developers who are constantly thinking about the subject of their next blog post.
 Nearly every somewhat interesting line of code they write is extracted into a blog post.

-Ass Licking Management (ALM) - This is the management which is ready to lick its employee's ass to keep them in the companyâ€¦Most of the time, these employees follow GMPM methodology by finishing the assignment with hacks.
+Ass Licking Management (ALM) - This is the management which is ready to lick its employee's ass to keep them in the company.
+Most of the time, these employees follow GMPM methodology by finishing the assignment with hacks.

 Not invented here (NIH) - not invented here